Sunrise rainbow over Limestone Lakes Basin. Height of the Rockies Provincial Park British Columbia

 Athelney Pass Coast Range British Columbia

 This article was originally posted back in August of 2008.
 Since my main summer photography trip for 2014 will be an extended visit to several very remote and seldom visited areas in British Columbia, I felt it appropriate to bring this one back to light.
 To date, this trip to the Athelney Pass Coast Range British Columbia was one of my favorite and most exciting in recent years.
-Despite an abundance of National Parks and Wilderness Areas in the Pacific Northwest, it is getting harder every year to find a place to visit and photograph that is relatively unknown and has a truly remote wilderness feel to it.
+Despite an abundance of National Parks and Wilderness Areas in the Pacific Northwest, it is getting harder every year to find a place to visit and photograph that is relatively unknown and has a truly remote wilderness feel.
 The Athelney Pass/Salal Creek area fits the bill in all aspects, even though it has no wilderness park or protected area designation.

 Begin original 2008 post: